kellypacker/fabricjs-canvas-slides/README.md

 Lots of examples are iframed in from a local jsbin instance: https://github.com/jsbin/jsbin/blob/master/docs/running-your-own-jsbin.md.

+Use LiveReload http://livereload.com/ to reload the slide deck when changes are saved to index.html

 ### Starting local env

 Start reveal.js slide deck: